Kmphelps/project-4/README.md

 - Delete profile

 Stretch: As a user, I can:
+- Login functionality
 - Add a new chore to the list
-- Multi user / multi family functionality based on login
-- Edit family member info
+- View all assignments for each chore

 ## ERD for MVP